ethereum/consensus-specs/specs/electra/beacon-chain.md

 *Note*: The function `initialize_beacon_state_from_eth1` is modified for pure EIP-6110 testing only.
 Modifications include:
-1. Use `EIP6110_FORK_VERSION` as the previous and current fork version.
+1. Use `ELECTRA_FORK_VERSION` as the previous and current fork version.
 2. Utilize the EIP-6110 `BeaconBlockBody` when constructing the initial `latest_block_header`.
 3. Add `deposit_receipts_start_index` variable to the genesis state initialization.